 If you’re expecting clown shoes, daring tightrope walkers or the bearded lady you may be disappointed.
-The entertainment at this pan asian restaurant comes in the form of an eclectic mix of cabaret acts – Welcome to Circus London.
+The entertainment at this pan Asian restaurant comes in the form of an eclectic mix of cabaret acts – Welcome to Circus London.

-Circus Restaurant & Cocktail bar in Covent Garden London
+Cocktail bar Covent Garden

 Walking past a surly looking bouncer and through an inconspicuous door you are greeted by two glamorous ladies.
 The venue is designed by Tom Dixon with a futuristic and decadent vibe – think monochrome patterned walls and surrealist art.